-Is it really possible to make profit from a website without actually selling anything?
-The short answer is YES, you don’t need to sell a product or service in order to make money from your website.
+Is it really possible to make money from a website without actually selling anything?
+The short answer is YES.
+You don’t need to sell a product or service to make money from your website.

-What you will read below is ‘common sense’ for the experienced digital marketers but for beginners, making money online is a topic that generates a lot of questions.
+What you will read below is ‘common sense’ for experienced digital marketers but for beginners, making money online is a topic that generates a lot of questions.

-Besides being the largest market on the World and the biggest community of connected people, it is also a huge library of information serving users through search engines, websites, blogs, social media networks, email lists and various other digital mediums.
+Besides being the largest market in the World and the biggest community of connected people, it is also a huge library of information serving users through search engines, websites, blogs, social media networks, email lists, and various other digital mediums.

-If you take out the ‘selling part’, you are left with the huge amount of people that use Google and other search engines on a daily basis to find out information.
+If you take out the ‘selling part’, you are left with the huge amount of people that use Google and other search engines daily to find out information.

-Affiliate marketing is a technique where you don’t actually sell something on your website but you refer people to other websites and when they buy something you get a commission.
+Affiliate marketing is a technique where you don’t actually sell something on your website, but you refer people to other websites, and when they buy something, you get a commission.

 How do you build a profitable website?

 You cannot expect to make any serious money online without having your own website.
-By website I mean to have your own hosted domain and a modern website design, like the one you are reading now 🙂
+By website, I mean to have your own hosted domain and a modern website design, like the one you are reading now 🙂

 A great website these days needs to have a number of characteristics:

-Clean and fresh design – Things have changed since the 90’s.
-Websites are no longer based on pure html code but there are modern CMS (content management systems) like WordPress that enable you to create good looking websites with added functionality for both the administrators and end users.
+Clean and fresh design – Things have changed since the ’90s.
+Websites are no longer based on pure HTML code, but there are modern CMS (content management systems) like WordPress that enable you to create good-looking websites with added functionality for both the administrators and end-users.

-Mobile Friendly – Everyone that is into Digital Marketing can understand the importance of mobile friendly websites very well.
-More people are using the Internet through their mobiles than desktop which means that if your website is not optimised for mobile, you already lost half your potential traffic.
+It’s a fact that today more people are searching the Internet through their mobiles than desktops which means that if your website is not optimized for mobile, you have already lost half your potential traffic.

-Perhaps the most difficult part in the whole process in making a profitable website is to have the right type of content.
+Perhaps the most difficult part of the whole process of making a profitable website is to have the right type of content.

 What do I mean by the right type of content?
-You need to have content that:

 - Search engines will love (not like but love – you will read below why).